A conviction for aggravated armed burglary has potentially catastrophic consequences, including the possibility of a life prison sentence.

 Aggravated armed burglary are usually defended in the following ways.

 A conviction for aggravated armed burglary is going to significantly disrupt your life.
-You should give yourself the best chance for a positive outcome by hiring an experienced, aggressive criminal defense attorney to defend you.
+You should give yourself the best chance for a positive outcome by hiring an experienced, aggressive Middlesex County criminal defense attorney to defend you.
 Attorney Spring has both prosecuted and defended cases in superior court during his career.
 He has conducted complex criminal investigations as a prosecutor and a defense attorney.
 He is experienced in issues involving the grand jury.
 He is comfortable trying cases in front of superior court judges and juries.
-Attorney Spring is in a position to help you with your case, and you should call him today for a free consultation.
+Attorney Spring is in a position to help you with your case, regardless of whether you were accused of a violent crime or unarmed burglary.
+Call him today for a free consultation.